NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 ### Pie Wedge

 If **Azimuth mode** it is set to *Use beginning and ending azimuths*, then the pie wedge focal point starts at the point layer's geometry extending out to the specified radius.
 It starts at the **Starting azimuth** going in a clockwise direction to the **Ending azimuth**.
 If **Azimuth mode** is set to *Use center azimuth and width*, then a center azimuth is specified which becomes the center of the pie wedge with an arc length of **Azimuth width**.
 The pie wedge can either be defined from the point vector layer data fields or from the **Default** parameters. **Drawing segments** is the number of line segments that would be used to draw a full circle.
 A wedge will use a proportionally smaller number of segments.
 Making this larger will give smoother results, but will be slower rendering the shapes.
+If the azimuth width is efectively 360 degrees, the a donut is created.

 ### Donut